opendatacube/odc-tools/docs/db-core-interface.md

     - Not possible to delete or rename *Products* or *Metadata Types*
     - Inconsistent mutability: eg. it's possible to change the location for a while dataset, but not change locations of individual bands
-    - This is really frustrating for anyway learning or experimenting with ODC.
+    - This is really frustrating for anyone learning or experimenting with ODC.
       If you index something with the wrong name, you can either drop the database and start again, or resort to fragile hand written SQL.
 - Lack of extent information querying